-- Log-books are not normally 'handed in' to anyone.
-A short report on a set experiment that will be marked in the laboratory should be written in the log-book, on the pages following the results taken at the time.
-But something that is going to be handed in, whether to demonstrators or examiners, should be produced as a separate item. - Untidiness in log-books is sometimes unavoidable, but if producing a separate report, aim at a good standard of presentation.
+- Untidiness when recording test results on a pro-forma is sometimes unavoidable but aim at a good standard of presentation.
 After all, you might want to show it to someone in the hope of making a good impression.
-If that is not the case with the one you are doing now, it might be with a later one, so practise now. - Spelling and grammar are important. - Levels of explanation should normally be such that another reasonably competent undergraduate in your own year, and reading the same subject, should be able to understand it.

-- If you are reporting decisions you took, give reasons for them.
+If that is not the case with the one you are doing now, it might be with a later one, so practice now. - Spelling and grammar are important. - Levels of explanation should normally be such that another reasonably competent undergraduate in your own year, and reading the same subject, should be able to understand it.
+Record in such a way that if you referred to it again a year later you would be able to make sense of what you wrote. - Data is often recorded as tables of numbers for use in subsequent calculations.
+It helps if you plan these calculations and tables in advance. - If you are reporting decisions you took, give reasons for them.
 'Reasons' do not necessarily have a mathematical basis, even in engineering.
-'Because it seemed more elegant' or 'because it was readily available' are perfectly respectable reasons for choosing between alternatives that are otherwise technically acceptable. - There should be a 'conclusion', and it should match the object of the exercise.
+'Because it seemed more elegant' or

+'because it was readily available' are perfectly respectable reasons for choosing between alternatives that are otherwise technically acceptable.

+- There should be a 'conclusion', and it should match the object of the exercise.
 For instance, if the exercise is to produce a working example of something, then the conclusion should state to what extent, and how well, it did work. - Try to make your reports readable and interesting.
 Extraneous information, if it must be included, can go in Appendices.

-10.8 Project work
+10.7 Project work